The School's History

 1953 |

 Extensions to the War Memorial were completed and unveiled by the Governor-General, Sir Willoughby Norrie.
-The names of those Grammar Old Boys who had lost their lives were listed at the base of the Memorial. |
+The names of those Grammar Old Boys who had lost their lives were listed on the walls of the Memorial. |

 1954 |